apeir-n/bip/README.md

   options:

-      build           - with no options, build compiles the program, runs it, and opens the resulting image. build run       - runs the program and opens the resulting image (it must be compiled first). build install   - moves bip and the bop script from here to the user's ~/.local/bin directory. build uninstall - removes bip and bop from the user's ~/.local/bin directory. build clean     - removes the image files and binary from this directory. build help      - displays this help message.
+      build make      - compiles the program, runs it, and opens the resulting image. build run       - runs the program and opens the resulting image (it must be compiled first). build install   - moves bip and the bop script from here to the user's ~/.local/bin directory. build uninstall - removes bip and bop from the user's ~/.local/bin directory. build clean     - removes the image files and binary from this directory. build help      - displays this help message.

+  to pass cli args to bip itself, write them after the build script's command. for instance, to change the name of the generated image file, run:

+      ./build make --name=boppajam.bmp

+  to see a full list, run ./build run --help, or just ./bip --help to call the binary directly.
 ```